Updated September 2022

 While people who are not accustomed to smoking cigarettes or ingesting nicotine may experience uncomfortable side effects like dizziness, headache, and nausea, long-time users may experience other side effects like:

-Nicotine’s mechanism of action is similar to those of other CNS stimulants, which work by activating the levels of neurotransmitters like dopamine in the brain.
+Nicotine’s mechanism of action is like those of other CNS stimulants, which work by activating the levels of neurotransmitters like dopamine in the brain.
 These drugs then inhibit the reuptake of these chemicals, flooding the brain with dopamine and serotonin.
 As a result, the body undergoes a euphoric high.
 This is what makes nicotine so addictive.

-While cigarettes tend to be the most well-known, there are several different types of tobacco products including cigars, smokeless tobacco, dissolvables, and most electronic cigarettes.
+While cigarettes tend to be the most well-known, there are several different types of tobacco products, including cigars, smokeless tobacco, dissolvables, and most electronic cigarettes.
 Although containing tobacco in several different forms and amounts, all these products can be dangerous to a person’s health, especially with continued use.
-E-cigarettes in particular have risen in popularity with the youth in recent years.
+E-cigarettes have risen in popularity with the youth in recent years.
 While they are marketed as a safer alternative to traditional cigarettes, the long-term effects of vaping are still concerning.

-When comparing weed vs cigarettes, it is also important to look at their potential for addiction.
+When comparing weed vs. cigarettes, it is also important to look at their potential for addiction.
 Because of nicotine, tobacco products tend to be highly addictive.
 To many people’s surprise, marijuana is also addictive.
 Some research suggests that as many as 30% of marijuana users have some degree of a marijuana-use disorder.6 There is also evidence to suggest that both marijuana and tobacco are gateway drugs.7 What starts as occasionally getting high could eventually land someone in an inpatient or outpatient program for addiction.
 These little-known facts about marijuana make it potentially more dangerous than many people realize.